D. B. Cooper: Suspect profiling

-FBI profilers suspected Cooper was an Air Force veteran familiar with Seattle and the surrounding areas.
-Cooper recognized Tacoma as the jet circled Puget Sound, and in his conversation with Mucklow, Cooper correctly noted McChord AFB's proximity to Seattle-Tacoma Airport, a detail with which most civilians would be unfamiliar.

-Cooper's mannerisms—such as his vocabulary, planning, his thorough retrieval of evidence, and his use of aviation terminology—led the FBI to conclude Cooper was not a common criminal: Cooper was clearly intelligent, not impulsive or easily rattled, a careful and procedure-oriented planner, adept at anticipating contingencies and adaptive strategies, with meticulous and methodical tendencies.
-Profilers also noted Cooper's ability to quickly and competently adapt to various situations as they arose indicated he probably preferred to work independently, and neither needed nor wanted an accomplice.
+FBI profilers suspected Cooper was a U.S. Air Force veteran familiar with Seattle and the surrounding areas.
+Cooper recognized Tacoma as the jet circled Puget Sound, and in his conversation with Mucklow, Cooper correctly observed McChord Air Force Base's proximity to Sea-Tac, a detail with which most civilians would be unfamiliar.
+Cooper's mannerisms—such as his vocabulary, planning, his thorough retrieval of evidence and his use of aviation terminology—led the FBI to conclude he was not a common criminal: Cooper was clearly intelligent, not impulsive or easily rattled, a careful and procedure-oriented planner, adept at anticipating contingencies and adaptive strategies, with meticulous and methodical tendencies.
+Profilers also cited Cooper's ability to quickly and competently adapt to various situations as they arose, indicating he probably preferred to work independently and neither needed nor wanted an accomplice.
 Cooper's financial situation was probably desperate.
-According to retired FBI chief investigator Ralph Himmelsbach, extortionists and other criminals who steal large amounts of money nearly always do so because they need it urgently; otherwise, the crime is not worth the considerable risk.
+According to Himmelsbach, extortionists and other criminals who steal large amounts of money nearly always do so because they need it urgently; otherwise, the crime is not worth the considerable risk.
 The FBI considered—but ultimately dismissed—the possibility Cooper was a "thrill seeker" who made the jump "just to prove it could be done".

 Because Cooper spilled the only drink he was served and never requested another, the FBI theorized Cooper was neither a heavy drinker nor an alcoholic.
 Moreover, an alcoholic would likely have been incapable of refusing further alcoholic beverages throughout the stressful and lengthy hijacking.
 By calculating the number of cigarettes Cooper smoked throughout the hijacking, the FBI believed Cooper smoked about one pack of cigarettes a day.

-Some theorized Cooper's alias was taken from the adventure hero Dan Cooper, a fictional Royal Canadian Air Force test pilot and the main character of a popular French-language Belgian comic book series, one cover of which depicted Dan Cooper skydiving.
-Because the Dan Cooper comics were neither translated to English nor imported to the United States, some speculated the hijacker encountered them during a European tour of duty, and spoke fluent French.
+FBI investigators theorized the hijacker's "Dan Cooper" alias was taken from the popular French-language Dan Cooper Belgian comic book series.
+In the comics, Dan Cooper is a fictional Royal Canadian Air Force test pilot; one comic book cover depicts Dan Cooper skydiving.
+Because Dan Cooper comics were neither translated to English nor imported to the United States, FBI investigators speculated the hijacker spoke fluent French and encountered the comics during a European tour of duty.
+Since the Dan Cooper comic series circulated in Quebec, investigators further speculated the hijacker was French Canadian, since many Quebec natives speak English with no discernible accent.
+Additionally, Cooper's unusual phrasing of "negotiable American currency," suggested his background was not American.